dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### 3. Potential new biomarkers in liquid biopsy

-Other liquid biopsy analytes beyond ctDNA have begun to be explored to address minimal residual disease, mostly in a tumor-agnostic fashion.
-A promising biomarker are circulating tumor cells (CTCs) —

 - CTCs [@marcuelloCirculatingBiomarkersEarly2019]
 - miRNA [@marcuelloCirculatingBiomarkersEarly2019]
 - mRNA !!!!!!!!!!!!!!!!
 - cfRNA (gtcS, [Fetching Title#tv5v](https://genomictestingcooperative.com/tumor-informed-vs-tumor-naive/))

-The study of circulating tumor cells (CTCs) -cancer cells that are released from the tumor mass and migrate into preripheral circulation- is currently a hot topic of research.
+Other liquid biopsy analytes beyond ctDNA have begun to be explored to address minimal residual disease, mostly in a tumor-agnostic fashion.
+A promising biomarker are circulating tumor cells (CTCs) —cells that are shed by the tumor and migrate into the blood circulation, which carry many of its molecular traits.

+> Detection of circulating tumor cells with CK20 RT-PCR is an independent negative prognostic marker in colon cancer patients - a prospective study.